-- (1) Subject to the provisions of Part D and E of this Chapter, the City of Matlosana Municipal Planning Tribunal is hereby established for the municipal area of City of Matlosana Local Municipality in compliance with section 35 of the Act. - (2) The provisions of subsection (1) do not apply if, after the assessment contemplated in section 31, the municipality decides to establish a joint Municipal Planning Tribunal or a district Municipal Planning Tribunal.
+- (1) Subject to the provisions of Part D and E of this Chapter, the Planning Tribunal is hereby established for the area in compliance with section 35 of the Act. - (2) The provisions of subsection (1) do not apply if, after the assessment contemplated in section 31, the municipality decides to establish a joint Municipal Planning Tribunal or a district Municipal Planning Tribunal.